 Why residential parks are perfect

-Residential mobile home parks by nature are away from the coast.
-This is because to have a park by the coast it has to include camping facilities.
-Something a true residential mobile home park does not want to offer.
-For that reason the parks are always slightly inland.
+Residential retirement communities are, by their nature, around 1 hour away from the coast.
+This is because, if it were any nearer, it would have to include camping facilities.
+Something a true residential park home community does not want to offer.

 The Good Life: